Alien0525/chocolate-mint/README.md

 ## About

-Choclate Mint is a Command Line slang generator that let's user shorten their long command line code and generate a custom command line code for it.
+Chocolate Mint is a Command Line slang generator that let's user shorten their long command line code and generate a custom command line code for it.

 ## Table of Contents
 - [Quick Start 🚀](#quick-start)